PTsolvers/Chmy.jl/docs/src/getting_started.md

     launch(arch, grid, compute_q! => (q, C, χ, grid))
     launch(arch, grid, update_C! => (C, q, Δt, grid); bc=batch(grid, C => Neumann(); exchange=C))
 end
-KernelAbstractions.synchronize(backend)
 ```

-If you follow up the tutorial with the correct implementation, you should see something like this, here the final result at `it = 100` for the temperature field `C` is plotted.
+After running the simulation, you should see something like this, here the final result at `it = 100` for the temperature field `C` is plotted.

 ```@raw html
 <div style="text-align: center;">